-(Parent/Carer) Pupil's Name:

-licy, we are writing to you to inform you that your son or following reasons:
+Dear (Parent/Carer) Pupil's Name: Due to a serious breach of our daughter has been put onto a l licy, we are writing to you to inform you that your son or following reasons:

-Good Behaviour Po

 school that are seen to be treats (e.g. discos) or attend after-school clubs.
 In addition, if they represent the school in sports, music or other aspects, they will not be allowed to do this during their time on report.